The Secrets To Doing Carnival in Venice Like a Local

 When Napoleon conquered Venice in 1797, he abolished Carnival in order to prevent rebellions.
 It took nearly 200 years to bring it back.

-Aside from the big public events, there are dozens of concerts, feasts, and opulent masquerade balls in the city’s most lavish palazzos.
+Aside from the big public events, there are dozens of concerts, feasts, costume contests, and opulent masquerade balls in the city’s most lavish palazzos.
 “The most important is the Ballo del Doge hosted by Antonia Sautter,” De Bonis says, comparing the vibe to Eyes Wide Shut without the naked women.
 “Everyone wants to get into this ball.
 It’s the event of the year.
 It’s very difficult to get tickets.”

 Aside from having the right connections, you’ll need deep pockets to get into the most exclusive balls, which can cost upwards of $800 to attend—excluding the cost of a costume rental, which can also cost hundreds or even thousands of dollars.